house-of-abbey/GarminThermoNest/docs/index.md

 ### Open Authentication (OAuth) for Smart Device Management API

 Open Authentication is an additional pain since <a href="https://auth0.com/blog/google-blocks-oauth-requests-from-embedded-browsers/">Google Blocks OAuth Requests Made Via Embedded Browsers</a>.
 If you try to complete OAuth on the device you are confronted with the first of these two screen shots.
 This is as expected.
 Sadly you cannot complete the authentication now as Google refuses based on security of using an embedded browser.
+Google has done this for our protection, and the SDK has not kept pace with the changes.

 **This means you need to complete authentication in a supported browser and copy the OAuth code across to the application.
 Not the best user experience!**